Electrical Systems

 alkaline

 A substance that is notable for its low number of hydrogen ions.
-Alkaline mixtures are conductive electrolytes.
+Alkaline mixtures may be used as electrolytes in batteries.

 alkaline battery

-A primary cell that consists of a zinc anode and a manganese dioxide cathode in an alkaline electrolyte.
+A primary cell battery that consists of a zinc anode, a manganese dioxide cathode, and an alkaline electrolyte.
 Alkaline batteries are small, lightweight, and durable.

 anode